Wonderful Novels That Bring India to Life

 2 States: The Story of My Marriage by Chetan Bhagat

-“2 States: The Story of My Marriage” by Chetan Bhagat tells the story of Krish and Ananya, who come from two very different Indian cultures.
-Krish is Punjabi, and Ananya is Tamilian.
+Chetan Bhagat’s “2 States” tells the story of Krish and Ananya.
+They come from very different Indian backgrounds; Krish is Punjabi, and Ananya is Tamilian.
+The novel shows their efforts to convince their families to approve of their relationship.

 9. 9